 Susan H. Sjolund

-A Rhode Island native, Susan was privileged to train as a junior and young amateur with some of the country's top equitation professionals.
-Her successful equitation career included qualifying multiple times for the New England Equitation Finals, competing in Medal/ Maclay classes and being named the 1981 New England Equitation Champion.
-In 1980 she rode Spread The News to the RIHA Reserve Championship Working Hunter year-end award and in 1981 the pair earned the RIHA Children's Hunter year-end Championship.
+A Rhode Island native, Susan was privileged to train as a junior and young amateur with some of the country's top professionals.
+Her successful equitation career included qualifying for New England Equitation Finals, Medal/Maclay and earning the 1981 New England Equitation Champion title.
+In 1980 she rode Spread The News to the RIHA Reserve Championship Working Hunter year-end award.
+In 1981 the pair earned the RIHA Children's Hunter year-end Championship.
 Susan also successfully competed in PHA, junior jumper and USET classes.

 In 1988, Susan moved to Virginia, where she began to work with Kit Sydnor, former "R" judge and 2014 recipient Jane Marshall Dillon.
 Susan credits Kit with teaching her how to "think like a horse".
-Living in Virginia and learning from"the best hunter people in the country", Susan's riding education became well rounded.
+Living in Virginia and learning from"the best hunter people in the country".

-In the early 1990's Susan was appointed to the Riding Faculty at Sweet Briar College by Paul Cronin.
-Her experience at SBC was a turning point in her riding education.
-It was during this time that she was introduced to the American National Riding Commission (ANRC), where she earned the organizations highest rider rating.
-She was invited to join the ANRC Board of Directors.
+Susan was appointed to the Riding Faculty at Sweet Briar College, where she was introduced to the American National Riding Commission (ANRC), where she earned the organizations highest rider rating.
 She currently serves as co-chair to the organization.

 Marriage and twin daughters sidelined her for a short time from riding and teaching.
 However, in 1999, she was named the founding Director of Riding at Virginia Episcopal School; a highly successful hunter seat program.
 Her students competed in the inaugural interscholastic invitational in Ohio.
 That organization would grow to become the"IEA".
 The VES Riding Program was also home to a community riding program and summer camp.